erlanger/nodefinder/README.md

 # Automatic node discovery #

-This code is originally from  https://code.google.com/p/nodefinder
+This code is originally from  https://code.google.com/p/nodefinder, I have only fixed a few warnings from used old crypto functions.

 ## How to use ##